kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 please reach out to us!
 Also please give Kùzu a try, prototype applications with it, break it, let us know of your performance or other bugs, so we can continue improving it.
 Give us a github star too and take care until the next posts!

+[^1]: The question is interesting in the set semantics when you cannot pick every tuple (x,x), in which case the answer is trivially $IN^3$, because every triple-combination of tuples successfully join.